valeriansaliou/node-fast-ratelimit/README.md

 Alternatively, you can run `npm install fast-ratelimit --save`.

+TypeScript users can install type definitions by running `npm install --save-dev @types/fast-ratelimit`. _Note that this is a third-party package, ie. not maintained by myself._

 ## How to use?

 The `fast-ratelimit` API is pretty simple, here are some keywords used in the docs: